 Compare two strings using the User-defined function in C++

-Let's create a simple program to compare the first string with another string using the user-defined function in C++.
+Let's develop a basic program to compare the initial string with a different string by employing a custom function in C++.

 Program6.cpp